zevv/duc/doc/duc.md

     show progress during indexing

   * `--uncompressed`:
-    do not use compression for database. duc enables compression if the underlying database supports this.
+    do not use compression for database.
+Duc enables compression if the underlying database supports this.
 This reduces index size at the cost of slightly longer indexing time

 ### duc info